 Eleventh: In Sec.
-11 (study on regulatory exemption), in subsection (a), in the first sentence, after the words "certain telecommunications carriers" by adding the words "not currently eligible"
+11 (study on regulatory exemption), in subsection (a), in the first sentence, after the words "certain telecommunications carriers" by adding the words not currently eligible

 Twelfth: In Sec.
-12, 30 V.S.A. § 227e (leasing or licensing of state land for telecommunications facilities), in subsection (b), in subdivision (1), after the words "on the website maintained by the agency of administration" by adding the words ", with appropriate hyperlinks to that website on all relevant, statemaintained websites"
+12, 30 V.S.A. § 227e (leasing or licensing of state land for telecommunications facilities), in subsection (b), in subdivision (1), after the following: "on the website maintained by the agency of administration" by adding the following: , with appropriate hyperlinks to that website on all relevant, state-maintained websites

 Thirteenth: In Sec.
-14, 24 V.S.A. § 4413 (limitations on municipal bylaws), in subdivision (h)(1), in the first sentence, before "bylaw" by striking "A" and inserting in lieu thereof: "Except as necessary to ensure compliance with the national flood insurance program, a"
+14, 24 V.S.A. § 4413 (limitations on municipal bylaws), in subdivision (h)(1), in the first sentence, before "bylaw" by striking out the following: "A" and inserting in lieu thereof the following: Except as necessary to ensure compliance with the national flood insurance program, a

 Fourteenth: In Sec.
-14b, 3 V.S.A. § 2222b (telecommunications coordination and planning), in subsection (c) (deployment tracking), in subdivision (1), after the words "Not later than 30 days" by striking out the word "of" and inserting in lieu thereof "after"
+14b, 3 V.S.A. § 2222b (telecommunications coordination and planning), in subsection (c) (deployment tracking), in subdivision (1), after the words "Not later than 30 days" by striking out the word "of" and inserting in lieu thereof the word after

 Fifteenth: In Sec.
-14b, 3 V.S.A. § 2222b (telecommunications coordination and planning), in subsection (c) (deployment tracking), in subdivision (5), at the end of the subdivision, by adding "Alternatively, entities that voluntarily provide information requested pursuant to this subdivision may select a third party to be the recipient of such information.
+14b, 3 V.S.A. § 2222b (telecommunications coordination and planning), in subsection (c) (deployment tracking), in subdivision (5), at the end of the subdivision, by adding the following: Alternatively, entities that voluntarily provide information requested pursuant to this subdivision may select a third party to be the recipient of such information.
 That third party may aggregate information provided by the entities, but shall not disclose the information it has received to any person, including the secretary.
-The third party may only disclose the aggregated information to the secretary."
+The third party may only disclose the aggregated information to the secretary.